Date updated: 18.8.20

 4. How and where is personal data stored, protected and used?

-There are a number of general principles and processes that we use across all the activities for which we collect and hold personal data.
+There are a number of general principles and processes that we use across all the activities for which we collect and hold personal data (as described above in 1).
 In particular, these cover what we will (and will not) use your data for, how your data is protected, and how you can contact us regarding the data that we may hold on you.

-The digital personal data that we collect is stored on a secure server in the UK.
-Our security measures include firewall and password protection of the server itself, using IT companies and platforms that protect our IT infrastructure from external attack and unauthorised access.
-The computers used to access and process personal data will be password protected and disc encrypted, protected by firewalls, and operated by RMR associates only.
+Protection: The data that we collect is stored within the European Economic Area (“EEA”) on a secure server in the UK.
+Our security measures include using IT companies and platforms that protect our IT infrastructure from external attack and unauthorised access, as well as proactively guaranteeing to meet the requirements of the EU General Data Protection Regulation.
+The computers used to access, and process personal data will be password protected and disc encrypted, protected by firewalls, and operated by RMR associates only.

 Data maintenance: RMR will take reasonable steps to ensure personal data is accurate, complete, current and relevant, and being used only to fulfil the pre-stated obligations to our clients.
 Upon request, we are very happy to provide people with access to the personal information that we have collected about them.
-We will routinely check and correct any information that is inaccurate or incomplete, change their consent status, or delete their personal information all upon request.
-If you would like to request this, please contact us using the details at the end of the policy.
+We will routinely check and correct any information that is inaccurate or incomplete, change their consent status, or delete their personal information all upon request – this can be done by contacting Catherine Doran at CathRMResearch@gmail.com.

 From time to time, we may need to update this Privacy Notice.
 The latest version of the Privacy Notice will always be available on our website.
 We will communicate any material changes to the Privacy Notice, for example the purpose of why we use your personal data or your rights.